-3.5.3.2 CAS Latency Time
+3.5.3.2 CAS Latency Time (changeable when DRAM Timing Selectable setting is Manual)

 This item controls the time delay (in clock cycles - CLKs) that passes before the SDRAM starts to carry out a read command after receiving it.
 This also determines the number of CLKs for the completion of the first part of a burst transfer.
 In other words, the lower the latency, the faster the transaction.